-+1 Faint Just detectable +2 Moderate +3 Marked +4 Intense exudate b.
+- +1 Faint Just detectable

+- +2 Moderate Iris details clear

+- +3 Marked Iris details hazy

+- +4 Intense With severe fibrinous exudate

+b.
 Keratic precipitates (kp)-The exudate tends to stick to the damaged endothelium in the lower part of cornea in a triangular pattern due to the convection currents in anterior chamber and effect of gravity.